 This Galactic O-Star Catalog (GOSC) is the third version of an ambitious project to include as much accurate information related to this type of objects as possible.
 This version includes cross-references to other catalogs, spectral classifications, astrometric information, basic photometry, and cluster/association membership.

 GOSC places a special emphasis on the uniformity of the spectral classification used.
-In order to satisfy that requirement, the first version of the catalog was built in 2002 starting with the 350 Galactic O stars catalogued by one of us (N.R.W.) over the years and adding a few stars with reliable spectral classifications.
+In order to satisfy that requirement, the first version of the catalog was built in 2002 starting with the 350 Galactic O stars catalogued by Nolan R. Walborn over the years and adding a few stars with reliable spectral classifications.
 With the second version of the catalog we added 800 stars from the literature in 2006 but we soon discovered that many of those spectral types were unreliable.
 As a consequence, we started the Galactic O-Star Spectroscopic Survey (GOSSS) with the intention of obtaining modern blue-violet spectra with R = 2500 of all Galactic stars that had at least one previous classification as O or B0.
 In June 2013 GOSSS became the basis for the spectral types in the third version of GOSC.
-The current version lists the first block of 448 O stars in GOSSS-DR1.1.1.
+The current version lists the 590 O stars and 11 late-type stars in GOSSS-DR2.0.
 Future versions will include additional Galactic O stars as well as other stars in supplements.

 If you use the Galactic O-Star Catalog, please refer to it as:

 Maíz Apellániz, J. et al. (2013), in Massive Stars from α to Ω.

 If you use the Galactic O-Star Spectroscopic Survey, please refer to it as:

 Maíz Apellániz, J. et al. (2011), Highlights of Spanish Astrophysics VI, p.
 467.

 (1) Basic identifications (mandatory)